5 Random variables

 \[ \mbox{E}[X_1+X_2+\dots+X_n] = \mbox{E}[X_1] + \mbox{E}[X_2]+\dots+\mbox{E}[X_n] \]

-If the \(X\) are independent draws from the urn, then they all have the same expected value.
-Let’s call it \(\mu\) and thus:
+If \(X\) represents independent draws from the urn, then they all have the same expected value.
+Let’s denote the expected value with \(\mu\) and rewrite the equation as:

 \[ \mbox{E}[X_1+X_2+\dots+X_n]= n\mu \]